Photos matter more than we would like to admit. What should your photo on Psychology Today or your website look like?

 Don’t use wedding photos, or photos of yourself in a particular geographic location.
+Don’t take a shot with your spouse and crop out your partner.
+We can tell!
 Especially avoid photos that won’t inspire trust – such as a photo with a bar or casino in the background – or photos that highlight your travels to exotic locales.
 People want a therapist who is solid, reliable and available (as well as warm and friendly!).

 Wear a shirt or blouse that lights up your face.
 Medium to light blue generally works well for all skin tones.
 Avoid wearing dark colors, and avoid wearing white or grey.
 Black may be “in” but pass on black for your profile photo.